 It’s that beautiful moment in blogging.
 You’ve spent three days searching for keywords, writing an optimised article, interlinking between existing posts, editing images and now you are about to hit publish and wash your hands of the post you just gave birth to.
 You’re done.
 WRONG!

-After hitting the publish button, you are only half way there.
-You still need to work on your off-page SEO, and by that we mostly mean gaining backlinks.
-Here’s our guide to ways to gain useful backlinks to enhance your articles chances of being seen and ranked well in Google.
+After hitting the publish button, you are only halfway there.
+You still need to work on your off-page SEO, and by that, we mostly mean gaining backlinks.
+Here’s our guide to ways to gain useful backlinks to enhance the chances of your article of being seen and ranked well in Google.